 Organisations that invest in clear communication during this phase typically see higher participation rates and more useful feedback.

-Collecting feedback is just the beginning — the real value comes from analysing the data to uncover patterns.
+Collecting feedback is just the beginning.
+The real value comes from analysing the data to uncover patterns.
 A well-structured 360 feedback process identifies:

 For example, a manager may rate themselves highly in strategic thinking, but their team may report that they struggle with clear communication.
 Recognising this gap is key to making meaningful improvements.